6 brands killing it with personalized video

 Open your feed and you’ll see it everywhere: Spotify Wrapped stats shared by friends, Coca-Cola fans posting custom videos, or brands turning customer milestones into cinematic moments.

 Personalized video has moved from novelty to necessity — and the results prove why.
-Research shows it’s 3.5× more likely to convert customers than generic video and 3× more likely to build trust.
+Personalized video statistics show it’s 3.5× more likely to convert customers than generic video and 3× more likely to build trust.
 And with 93 percent of Gen Z wanting personalized video, the demand is only growing.

-Here are six brands that showcase how personalized video marketing can turn ordinary interactions into unforgettable experiences.
+Here are six personalized video examples from brands that showcase how marketing teams turn ordinary interactions into unforgettable experiences.

 1. Spotify Wrapped: Year-end recaps become a cultural phenomenon